jschaves/Android-mobile-app-of-your-website-with-push-notifications/README.md

 ![imagen](https://user-images.githubusercontent.com/3398370/113436579-3fac9180-93e5-11eb-9bf1-a140d94166e5.png)

-rename your package, replace change/name with your actual package name, for example if your "package other.name2.app" would have to change the "cahge/name" folders to an "other/name2"
+Step 5. rename your package, replace change/name with your actual package name, for example if your "package other.name2.app" would have to change the "cahge/name" folders to an "other/name2"

 rename your package line 1 /app/src/main/java/change/name/app/MainApplication.java